taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 npm start
 ~~~~~~~~

 If you haven't used create-react-app before, I recommend you to read up the basics in the [official documentation](https://github.com/facebookincubator/create-react-app).
-Your *src/* folder has several files.
+Basically your *src/* folder has several files.
 You will not use the *src/App.js* file in this application, but only the *src/index.js* file.
 Open up your editor and adjust your *src/index.js* file to the following.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~